X-Plane/xptools/README.md

 The code original to Laminar Research lives in the sub-directory "src" and is licensed under the MIT/X11 license.
-If you find a source file with no copyright, or double/ conflicting copyright, please report this (see contact info below)---this is probably a clerical error.
+If you find a source file with no copyright, or double/ conflicting copyright, please report this (see contact info below)—this is probably a clerical error.

-The directory `libs` contains tarballs of a number of publicly available open source libraries---they are included for convenience in building.
-I believe that all of the libsrc libraries are under either an MIT/X11-type or GPL-type license---if you find a library that is incompatible with WED's licensing, please report this.
+The directory `libs` contains tarballs of a number of publicly available open source libraries—they are included for convenience in building.
+I believe that all of the libsrc libraries are under either an MIT/X11-type or GPL-type license—if you find a library that is incompatible with WED's licensing, please report this.

 Build materials are in the root directory.